Author: Even that’s Odd

 ,

-We’ve gotten a little off track from what we normally write about here—our travel adventures, home projects where mistakes are inevitably made, and our odd obsessions.
+We’ve gotten a little off track from what we normally write about here — travel adventures, home projects where mistakes are inevitably made, the odd obsessions.
 So I figured I should explain what happened.
-I’ve been concerned about the direction and polarization of this country for some time.
+I’ve been concerned about the direction and polarization of this country for a while.
 I consider myself open-minded and not on…

-• Broken By Design Part 1: USA!
+• BrokeCon by Design Part 1: USA!
 USA!
 USA!

 ,